ARLab-VT/ArmHapticExoskeleton/Psuedo_State_Machine_v2.md

  - Auditory cue direct user's motion sequence.
  - User response should be still three options: flexion; extension; no answer.
  - Not care about averaged arm speed; torque applies regardless of the current arm position
+ - Comparing with "Perception-based lossy haptic compression considerations for velocity-based interactions":
+&nbsp;&nbsp;&nbsp;&nbsp; We do not care whether it is oppposing/aiding torque
+&nbsp;&nbsp;&nbsp;&nbsp; Instead, we could potentially apply torque on much faster arm movement (no need to wait for torque's settling time)
  - Therefore, cnstSPDTorq() is now the same as ATT() except followings:
 &nbsp;&nbsp;&nbsp;&nbsp; Not randomized time interval.
 &nbsp;&nbsp;&nbsp;&nbsp; Rhythmic auditory cue is running separately on the backgrounds while ISM converges.